How to ventilate your shed

 Waltons wooden shed with doors open

-Image: 6 x 4 Overlap Single Door Apex Wooden Shed from Waltons
+Image: Waltons 6 x 4 Overlap Apex Wooden Shed

-If you’re installing a new shed, give thought to the most common wind direction when deciding where to erect it.
+4. If you’re installing a new shed, give thought to the most common wind direction when deciding where to erect it.
 Siting your shed so the prevailing airstream hits the gable end is best.
 By installing two vents, one high up on each gable wall, you’re guaranteed a healthy throughflow of air.
 Make sure the vents you install are mesh-backed to prevent bugs making a home in your shed.
-A small ventilation grille on opposite walls will provide good air flow.
+These two small ventilation grilles on opposite walls will provide good air flow.

-Install venting rooflights to improve your shed's natural lighting as well as letting hot air out of the building.
+6. If you have an apex roof, install ridge vents on the peak to let hot air out of the building.
+For pent roofs, roof vents might be more suitable.
 Made of tough, opaque plastic, like a caravan roof vent, these help the air to circulate and fumes from paint or petrol to escape, while a grille keeps creepy crawlies out.
 Ideal for windowless sheds, they’re lightweight and easy to install.

 Image: Diana Rui/Shutterstock

-Go one better by putting in roof windows you can open and close.
-Skylights are an attractive option if you use your shed as a workshop because they make it so much easier to keep the temperature under control on warm days.
+If you have the budget and the inclination, go one better by putting in roof windows you can open and close.
+Skylights are a great option if you use your shed as a workshop because they make it so much easier to cool the temperature on warm days.
 By also installing wall vents or leaving the door ajar, hot air rising through open skylights draws cooler air into the building from outside.
-On cold winter days, windows in your roof maximise heat from the sun.
+On cold, clear winter days, windows in your roof maximise warmth from the sun.

-Whirligigs are clever contraptions that use wind power to draw hot air out of the building
+Whirligigs are wind-powered devices that draw hot air out of a building

 Image: SantaGig/Shutterstock

-Install your whirligig in accordance with the manufacturer’s instructions, but generally, these ventilation units work best when they’re sited near the apex of the roof, in a central location.
+Install your whirligig according to the manufacturer’s instructions, but generally, these ventilation units work best when they’re sited near the apex of the roof, in a central location.
 Check to make sure that you know where your roof battens are before you cut the hole, so that you don’t damage the structure of the building.

 Interior of Waltons Helios Summerhouse turned into a home office